buildmotion/custom-angular-modules/README.md

 ```

 # Take Your Module to the Next Level
 Many times, a custom module will require some application-specific information.
 So, how does Angular provide information to a module?
 We certainly do not want the module to be responsible for retrieving information that it requires.
 Angular is consistent in how it provides things.
 It uses dependency injection.
-This is how ti works.
+This is how it works.

 1. The custom module provides a structure (i.e., a class) as a container for required configuration.
 2. When the module is referenced and ` provided ` by the container module, it will call a static ` forRoot() ` method on the target custom module and pass in the ` container ` of information.
 The container being in the same shape as defined by the module